MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-box-troubleshooting.md

 # Troubleshooting after your Box migration

-Review these areas if you are experiencing issue with your Box migration.
+Review these areas if you're experiencing issue with your Box migration.

 ## Automatic reruns